image description

 • How do I delete my data?We'd prefer the data is not deleted because we use it to teach the system how to calculate the "age at symptoms".
 However, you do have the "Right to be Forgotten" and this function is present in the system but a bit hidden away.
 To delete your data please follow this instructions.

-1) On the results page click Checkiron-home menu option (if you've left the system, then re-upload you data and let it process to get to the results page)
+1) On the results page click Checkiron-home menu option (if you've left the system, then re-upload your data and let it process to get to the results page)

 2) Then scroll down until you see Results.
 Scroll further and you'll see "Privacy function- right to be forgotten".
 Under that is the delete button